 Lane Luckie anchors Good Morning East Texas each weekday and produces the station's long-running 'Power of Prayer' series.
 Lane previously served as evening anchor and executive producer at KTRE-TV in Lufkin and Nacogdoches.
 He came to East Texas from KTAL-TV in Shreveport, where he was a general assignments reporter.
 Lane also spent four years in marketing at the Natchitoches, Louisiana Convention & Visitors Bureau.

 A Louisiana native, Lane earned a Bachelor's degree in Broadcast Journalism from Northwestern State University.
 Lane is a huge history buff and sees local journalism as an ideal opportunity to write the "first draft" of history as it happens.
 He hopes his passion for lifelong learning encourages others to take an interest in knowing their community.

 Lane is a two-time recipient of a Regional Emmy from the Lone Star Chapter of the National Academy of Television Arts and Sciences.
 His work has also been recognized by the Associated Press, Broadcast Education Association and the Southeast Journalism Conference.
 In 2017, he was selected by the RTDNF as a RIAS Berlin Commission fellow, participating in a trans-Atlantic exchange program for American and German broadcasters.
 The following year, he traveled to China to report on trade tensions between the world's largest economies as a fellow of the East-West Center.
-In 2019, he returned to Germany to cover the 30th anniversary of the fall of the Berlin Wall in 2019 and to cover the 2021 federal parliament elections.
+He returned to Germany to cover the 30th anniversary of the fall of the Berlin Wall in 2019 and to cover the 2021 federal parliament elections.

 He currently serves as past president of the NSU Alumni Association and was honored as NSU's ‘Distinguished Young Alumnus of the Year’ in 2017.
 Lane also volunteers on the advisory committee for the NSU Department of New Media, Journalism, and Communication Arts and serves on the board of directors of the Beta Omicron Alumni Chapter and Housing Corporation.